taosdata/TDengine/documentation20/en/05.insert/docs.md

 create stable st (_ts timestamp, c1 bigint, c2 bool, c3 binary(6), c4 bigint) tags(t1 nchar(1), t2 nchar(1), t3 nchar(2))
 ```
 **Schemaless data alternation rules**
-<br/>This section describes different data writing scenarios:
+<br/>This section describes several data alternation scenarios:

-When inserting column data with certain type, and the following operations cause the data type to change, an error will be reported by the API:
+When column with one line has certain type, and following lines attemp to change the data type of this column, an error will be reported by the API:

 ```json
 st,t1=3,t2=4,t3=t3 c1=3i64,c3="passit",c2=false,c4=4    1626006833639000000